yoe/fosdemvideo/README.md

  * hackman will bring something
 * hackman arriving friday 1930 BRU, then beer event? :-/
 * sylvestre/tobias IRILL camera arrives saturday 1000oish at ULB
+* streaming: use http://git.sesse.net/?p=videoredirector;a=summary and get sesse to join
+ * or mithros solution
+ * add notes from talk with sesse to this very readme
+ * ask trouble / jimmy about google code engine sponsoring
+  * or debconf.org servers ?

 Basic setup
 ====